 As I mentioned above, hikers and trail runners should keep an eye out for mountain bikers and stay out of their way (take your headphones out).

-Here’s a GPX Map that I recorded using my Garmin watch.
-If you like, you can keep this website open to track your position in case you miss the track up to Waddlebla.
-Alternatively, you can download the GPX track by clicking on the link below.
+Here's a GPX map that I recorded using my Garmin watch.
+If you like, you can download the GPX track by clicking on the link below.

 Ivan Evans Walk

 The Ivan Evans Trail is a pleasant track through the Ellen Close Reserve, connecting Ellen Close to Toogood Road with a small viewpoint in the middle.
 The track is only 2.4 kilometres return and easy to follow.
 It's also not too steep, making it a good walk if you're looking for something easy or quick.

 After bout 600 metres (roughly the half-way point if you're walking through to Toogood Road), you'll come to a viewpoint area.
 This is known as Boiboi's Lookout but really wasn't that impressive.
 This is not to be confused with Boiboi Peak, which is equally as unimpressive.

 If you'd like to continue up to Waddlebla Peak and Boiboi Peak, you'll need to divert left at this lookout.